-The Caucus has successfully identified thousands of candidates over the years, and seeks citizens willing to serve in the long-term best interests of Lake Forest without personal agendas.
-The Caucus looks for people with the right experience to service on city council, boards, commissions and committees.
-Desired citizen candidate attributes include being: objective, collaborative, a good listener, a consensus builder, being results orientated and to be friendly & approachable.
-Additional consideration is given to how well they will be able to work with city staff and elected city leaders as required.
+The Caucus Committee looks for people with the right experience to service on city council, school boards and the many city boards and commissions.
+Desired individual attributes include: being objective, collaborative, a good listener, a consensus builder, being results orientated and be friendly and approachable.
+A key additional consideration is given to how well the individual will be able to work with city staff and city leaders as required to get things done.

 Please consider serving in one of the nearly 150 volunteer positions and complete a “Volunteer Profile Sheet” (VPS) to let us know where you’d like to serve.